Shangri-La (novel): Main characters

 A very pale little girl.
 She suffers from a collagen disease and thus cannot bear sunlight.
-She has the uncanny ability to see through lies and habitually puts liars to death by some unexplained ability to manipulate and crush the offender's body (in the manga version, the origin of this power is the Mirror oy Yata, lodged in one of her eyes).
+She has the uncanny ability to see through lies and habitually puts liars to death by some unexplained ability to manipulate and crush the offender's body (in the manga version, the origin of this power is the Mirror of Yata, lodged in one of her eyes).
 She carries a sacred dagger identical to the ones Kunihito Kusanagi and Kuniko have, as well as an earring matching the one Momoko wears.
 She is referred to as "The Moon" and also as Digma 1.
 Strangely, in the manga adaptation, Mikuni's emblem is the three-legged solar crow, Yatagarasu, instead of the Imperial Seal of Japan, a Chrysanthemum Crest stylised as a golden sun like flower (it is also considered as the symbol of the Japanese Civilisation).